 - Clean between your teeth once a day with dental floss or an interdental brush.

-- If you smoke or use any tobacco products, it's time to quit.
+- If you smoke or use any form of tobacco product, it's time to quit.
 Tobacco smoke contains many toxic compounds that weaken the immune system and reduce blood flow to the gums.
 This will reduce the body's ability to defend itself from bacteria, worsening gum disease.

 - If you have a systemic disease such as diabetes or a blood disorder, control your condition by following the advice of your specialist.
 Some general diseases have a direct impact on gums' health.